The application window is now closed!

 - Demonstrate principal, school/district leader and peer educator support

-- Consider trauma-informed practices, implicit bias and culturally responsive approaches to teaching
+- Consider trauma-informed practices, implicit bias and culturally-affirming approaches to teaching

 - Are creating alternative and restorative practices of accountability

-A complete list of eligibility requirements and selection criteria are available on the RFP and FAQ documents at the bottom of this page.
+A complete list of eligibility requirements and selection criteria are available on the RFP and FAQ documents below.

 Please send any additional questions about the RFP or application process to SELinAction@education-first.com.